-A plot of building land, spanning a surface area of 913 m², extends the landscape garden southwards; a hedge separating said plot from the garden.
+Optionally available, a plot of building land, spanning a surface area of 1,000 m², extends the landscape garden southwards; a hedge separating said plot from the garden.
 It can be accessed independently from the road on the west side of the property.

 The pleasant way of life invades all the senses in this traditional Bastide house with its authentic charm.
 Home and studio of figurative painter, Vincent-Roux, this house often welcomed his friend, Bernard-Buffet, who lived in the Chateau-de-l’Arc not far from there.
 The completely independent dovecote is but waiting for guests to recount its history.
 The village bell-tower chimes the hours, inevitably reminding restless spirits of reality.
 As, but a few kilometres from this tranquil home’s old entrance gates, life is in full swing in the dynamic Arc valley, just a stone’s throw from Aix-en-Provence where culture knows no bounds all year round.
 An additional, optional plot of building land gives free rein to the dream of an even more ambitious property.
 The asking price for this traditional Bastide house is 1,170,000 euros, that of the independent dovecote guest house is 530,000 euros and that of the plot of building land is 330,000 euros.

 |Land registry surface area||5557 m2|